aobject/NYU-ML-Project/README.md

 ## Benchmarks Neural Network Without Extension

-For consistency sake we use the same training and test sets for all the tests.
-In addition, we visualize the first 10 epochs of all tests in the same manor.
+For consistency sake, we use the same training and test sets for all the tests.
+In addition, we visualize the first 10 epochs of all tests in the same manner.
 You will find for all the successful code sets included a visualization of the loss, the accuracy, and the accuracy against the benchmark.

 Using the interactive graphs in the live Google Colabs notebook you can get all the specific value by hovering your mouse over the point you want to investigate.

-The Neural Network code provided in class uses the [scikit-learn](https://scikit-learn.org/stable/) and  [NumPy](https://numpy.org/) libraries to learn and predict the hand written digit represented in an 8 by 8 pixel image from the [SciKit Hand Written Digits](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html)  dataset.
-For completeness we have included the performance here.
+Our naive baseline will be a PyTorch Neural network without extension.
+The baseline is built using the same architecture as the neural network introduced in Homework 08.
+The input layer is set by the number of input values for the given dataset.
+The hidden layer has 30 nodes.
+The output layer is set by the number of classes to predict, which is 10 for both of our datasets.
+The non-linear activation for the hidden and output layers is the sigmoid function.

+We have the following baseline performance for our naive neural network on the MNIST dataset.

 ![acc](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-01/pytorch/00-mnist-baseline-hw-loss.png) ![acc](https://raw.githubusercontent.com/aobject/public-nyu-ml/master/ML-Project/results/extension-01/pytorch/00-mnist-baseline-hw-acc.png)